 Talk to customers in their native language

 If your company has customers all over the world, speaking to them in their native language will give you an edge in lead generation.

 Thanks to sophisticated translation software like DeepL, it’s now possible to speak another language online with accuracy.
 DeepL’s neural networks are able to capture slight nuances and reuse them in translation.

 That’s why we added DeepL to Userlike.
 Not just because they’re fellow Cologne, Germany natives, but because we appreciate and trust the accuracy of their translation service.
 Our agents and chatbot can easily switch to the customer’s native language and build the relationship.

-We offer a Logic Bot that is connected to our software and can be used with DeepL.
+Our AI chatbot is connected to our software and can be used with DeepL.
 We wanted to give customers the ability to reach more customers and not have to worry about awkward, unclear exchanges.